-The BoRSF, funded through the interest earnings from a $583 million Trust Fund dedicated in the Louisiana State Constitution to the Board of Regents, is designed to foster excellence in education, research and service, as well as promote economic development through collaborations between academic programs and industrial, business and professional entities.
-The Louisiana Constitution mandates that funds allocated to the BoRSF be used for “any or all of the following higher educational purposes to enhance economic development”: carefully defined research efforts at public and private universities in Louisiana endowment of chairs for eminent scholars enhancement of the quality of academic, research, or agricultural departments or units within a university recruitment of superior graduate students
+The BoRSF, funded through the interest earnings from a $583 million Trust Fund dedicated in the Louisiana State Constitution to the Board of Regents in 1987, is designed to foster excellence in education, research and service, as well as promote economic development through collaborations between academic programs and industrial, business and professional entities.
+The Louisiana Constitution mandates that funds allocated to the BoRSF be used for “any or all of the following higher educational purposes to enhance economic development”: carefully defined research efforts at public and private universities in Louisiana; endowment of chairs for eminent scholars; enhancement of the quality of academic, research, or agricultural departments or units within a university; and recruitment of superior graduate students.

 The State, in collaboration with private-sector and federal agencies, has made targeted allocations in priority R&D areas.
 The resulting programs, often special appropriations from the Governor and Legislature, have been administered and/or supported by the Board of Regents.
-Recent special programs have included the Governor’s Biotechnology Initiative, the Information Technology Initiative and Louisiana Gene Therapy Research Consortium.
+Special programs have included the Governor’s Biotechnology Initiative, the Information Technology Initiative and Louisiana Gene Therapy Research Consortium.